-In this paper, we propose a new LOS/NLOS identification approach for 60 GHz signal, which is based on maximum slope and kurtosis of energy block of the received signal using energy detector (ED).
-Firstly, we use ED TOA estimation algorithm for estimation TOA.
-Secondly, we characterize maximum slope and kurtosis of energy block of the received signal.
+To the best of authors' knowledge, the LOS/NLOS identification of 60 GHz signal under the IEEE 802.15.3c channel model hasn't been identified.
+In this paper, we propose a new LOS/NLOS identification approach for the IR-60 GHz signal, which is based on the minimum slope and kurtosis of energy block of the received signal using energy detector.
+Firstly, we use the energy detector TOA Estimation algorithm for the estimation the TOA.
+Secondly, we characterize the minimum slope and kurtosis of the energy block of the received signal.
 Finally, we use a threshold test for LOS/NLOS identification.

 The remainder of this paper is organized as follows.
-Section 2 describes the signal and channel model.
-Section 3 describes LOS/NLOS identification approach and presents results of the numerical simulations.
-The concluding remarks are given in Section 4.
+Section II describes the signal and channel model.
+Section III describes LOS/NLOS identification approach and Section IV presents the results of the numerical simulations.
+The concluding remarks are given in section V.